On January 22, the Colorado Division of Labor Standards and Statistics revised the state's minimum wage order for the first time since the 1990s.

 - Employers should put up a poster in Spanish if there are employees with limited English proficiency and may ask the Division for translations into other languages

-- Employers are ineligible for employee-specific credits or exemptions if the employer fails to comply with notice requirements
+- Employers are ineligible for employee-specific credits, deductions, or exemptions if the employer fails to comply with notice requirements